-In compliance with the regulations, the association will produce an annual report to the Board (to be shared with Scottish Government) detailing;
+In compliance with the regulations, the Association will produce an annual report to the Board detailing;

 - 1. All contracts awarded in the year covered by the act. - 2.
 The process followed for each procurement in line with our procurement strategy and how we have complied with the legislation. - 3.
 Any community benefit requirements we have included in our contracts and any steps we have taken to involve 'supported businesses'. - 4.
 Contracts covered by the Act expected in the next two years